 However, as a practical matter, it remains extremely difficult for any police officer to make a clear determination that a crash was caused by a distracted driver unless the officer witnesses the distraction him or herself, or without an admission by the driver—which is rare—or other facts supporting evidence of distraction.

 And all states have laws against reckless driving, which can be used in situations where distractions pose a clear risk.
 Most professional law enforcement continues to educate individual drivers one by one as they observe distractions firsthand and before a crash occurs.

 And many, such as the Indiana State Police, the Indianapolis Metropolitan Police Department and others regularly offer ongoing educational programs to the public on the hazards of distracted driving.
 Police can only do so much.

-It remains the direct responsibilities of parents of young drivers and seasoned drivers to recognize the significance of distracted driving and consciously decide not to be distracted and to stay mentally focused while operating any motor vehicle, bicycle, and even while walking as a pedestrian.
+It remains the direct responsibilities of parents of young drivers and seasoned drivers to recognize the significance of distracted driving and consciously decide not to be distracted and to stay mentally focused to avoid any any motor vehicle, bicycle, or pedestrian injury.